Leanfe/CppDiscord/README.md

 # CppDiscord
 DiscordBOT on C++

-For usage -> clone [sleepy-discord](https://github.com/yourWaifu/sleepy-discord), then build .lib and use it as library.
+Later will use CONAN.
+Also, for usage -> needed sleepy-discord